-Before entering into a discussion on bobwhite quail, it should be noted that the Edwards Plateau/lower Cross Timbers and Prairies regions of central Texas is not known as one of the better quail producing areas of the state.
-In relative terms, the overall habitat types occurring in the region are not as suitable for quail as those found in south Texas or north-central Texas.
+In relative terms, the overall habitat types occurring in the region are among the best in Texas.
 Also, quail population densities tend to vary greatly from year to year, even in the best quail producing regions of the state.
-The timing and amount of fall and winter rainfall are thought to be the most critical factors that determine quail breeding success and survivability during the next year (adequate amounts of fall/winter rains improve soil moisture and promotes the early growth of herbaceous plants).
+The timing and amount of fall and winter rainfall are thought to be the most critical factors that determine quail breeding success and survivability during the next year (adequate amounts of fall/winter rains improve soil moisture, and that promotes the early growth of herbaceous plants).